PTFE vs UHMW: Choosing the Right Low-Friction Plastic

 Chemical Resistance: PTFE Is Nearly Inert

 PTFE resists virtually every chemical known to industry.
-The only substances that attack it are molten alkali metals and fluorine gas at elevated temperatures—conditions rarely encountered outside specialized laboratories.
+The only substances that attack it are molten alkali metals and fluorine gas at elevated temperatures—conditions rarely encountered outside specialized laboratory settings.
+This near-universal resistance makes PTFE the default choice for aggressive chemical environments.

-UHMW offers good chemical resistance but has notable vulnerabilities:
+UHMW offers good chemical resistance for many applications but has notable vulnerabilities that limit its use.

 | Chemical Class | UHMW | PTFE |